OracleAdvertisingRecruitment/ODC_RA_Case_Study/README.md

-# ODC_RA_Case_Study
+# Oracle Advertising Case Study

-This repository contains the data and instructions for the ODC RA Recruitment program.
+This repository contains the data and instructions for the Oracle Advertising RA Recruitment program.